n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.citrixadc.md

 # Citrix ADC

-Citrix ADC node allows you to automate work in the Citrix ADC platform and integrate Citrix ADC with other applications. n8n has built-in support for a wide range of Citrix ADC features, which includes basic operations like creating and installing certificates and files.
+The Citrix ADC node allows you to automate work in the Citrix ADC platform and integrate Citrix ADC with other applications. n8n has built-in support for a wide range of Citrix ADC features, which includes basic operations like creating and installing certificates and files.

 On this page, you'll find a list of operations the Citrix ADC node supports and links to more resources.